jjanborowka/task_wallfacer/README.md

 ## Module Testing Limitations
 Due to time constraints, tests have been included for only one module.

+## Simple public deployment
+EC2 is by no means production ready solution.

 # Data Base Design